samuherek/ghi/README.md

 ### TODO:

+[ ] interactive add to add some context to the command to save

 [ ] basic flashcard

 [ ] create a configuration object that sets the storage path (I want to add it to synology to share across computers)